How to Take a Peptide Shot (Step-by-Step Guide)

 • Follow your training for handling air bubbles.

-If you need help converting vial strength + water volume into a draw amount per dose, use the Peptide Calculator to eliminate guesswork.
+If you need help converting vial strength + water volume into a draw amount per dose, use the peptide calculator to eliminate guesswork.

 Step 6) Inject (SubQ technique)